Are you wondering how much money you should save for retirement each year? Get a rough idea of what you should expect to put away.

 The age at which you retire can have a significant impact on your financial situation, so its important to weigh the pros and cons of when to retire.
 If you’re counting on Social Security, remember that you can claim it as early as 62, but your monthly benefit will be permanently reduced.
 If you wait until you’re 70, you’ll receive the highest possible payout.

-If you’re planning to postpone retirement until you’re older, you’ll typically need less in your savings account that you would if you retired earlier.
+If you’re planning to postpone retirement until you’re older, you’ll typically need less in your savings account than you would if you retired earlier.
 If retiring younger sounds like a better option for you, you probably need to have more in savings.
 Having a part-time job can also aid in reducing financial stress.

 3. Use tools and trackers